The Snowling Queen

 That unlike men, we seldom die,

-And nor for age nor time nor thou,
+And not for age nor time nor thou,

 But since I’m Queen, thou’lt say I’m true;